Search: 160 results

 Measure by measure, in their exile you contended with them; with his fierce blast he removed them, as on a day when the east wind blows.

-And thou shalt say in thy heart, Who hath borne me these, seeing I had lost my children and was desolate, an exile, and driven about? and who hath brought up these? behold, I was left alone; these, where were they?
+Then shalt thou say in thy heart, Who hath begotten me these, seeing I have been bereaved of my children, and am solitary, an exile, and wandering to and fro? and who hath brought up these?
+Behold, I was left alone; these, where were they?

 The captive exile shall speedily be loosed; and he shall not die and go down into the pit, neither shall his bread fail.